Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 - Missile Bays (Damage = Lose missiles)
 - Point Defense (Damage = Missile vulnerable)

-Each component is protected by one point of armour.

-To destroy armour or a component, an attacker must score a crit on it.

 ### Turn Sequence
 Each game turn consists of five phases, executed in order: